 Yeah, you know, it's funny.

-In fact, a supermajority.
+In fact, a super majority.

-I mean, one person really said, Oh, then in that case I don't support it.
+I mean, one person really said, oh, then in that case, I don't support it.

 Everybody else was like, this thing actually makes a lot of sense.

-And this wasn't like you know, left of center people.
+And this wasn't like, you know, left of center people.

-These are leftists, these are Bernie Sanders people.
+These are Bernie Sanders people.

 So yeah, I was shocked and happily surprised.